 Confused between Ursa Major and Aquarius?
 Or Taurus and Orion?
 Not sure if that bright light in the evening sky is Mercury or Venus?
 And what about the space station … can you really see it from your backyard?
 Come to the Hastings Museum Planetarium and experience The Sky Tonight to discover answers to all these questions and learn about the major constellations visible when the sun goes down tonight.

 Other full dome films are shown daily – just check the list and schedule below.
-Note that all regularly scheduled full dome Planetarium shows are free with paid admission or membership to Hastings Museum!
+Note that all regularly scheduled full dome Planetarium shows are free with paid admission or membership to the Hastings Museum!